straightdave/arion/README.md

 [![Build Status](https://travis-ci.org/straightdave/arion.svg?branch=master)](https://travis-ci.org/straightdave/arion)

-Arion is a tool to test gRPC service.
-Arion is able to:
+Arion is a tool to help develop and test gRPC service.
+Arion can generate test clients (called **postgal** by default) based on `*.pb.go` files.

+Main features (of postgal) include:
-- Get information of gRPC services / endpoints / data entities
+- Get information of gRPC services / endpoints / data types
-- Debug gRPC endpoints like `curl` does for HTTP
+- Debug gRPC endpoints as `curl` or Postman(TM) does for HTTP
-- Do performance test for gRPC services
+- Do stress test on gRPC endpoints
+- Support both Unary and Streaming

+> **NOTE**
+> * As of Nov.28, 2018, Arion only supports client-side streaming.

 ## Get Arion
 ```